legerch/develop-memo/Linux/Ubuntu/ubuntu_packages.md

 | Any failure messages | `fail` | true | red | white |
 | Board is started | `syslog.info syslogd started` | false | black | lime |
 | Application is restarted | `Scheduling for restart` | false | black | fuchsia |

+#### 2.4.2.2. klogg

+[klogg][klogg-repository] allow to import/export a group of highlighters, doesn't need to set it manually accross multiple devices.
+A custom _klogg highlighters_ configuration can be found at [klogg-highlighters][res-klogg-highlighter].

 ## 2.5.
 File comparaison viewer